Pedrojok01/Guessing_Number-Cpp/README.md

 # Guessing_Number_C++

 My Guessing Number game with a few extra features added, written in C++.

-Note: Due to the use of the conio.h library, this program is meant to work on windows machines.
+Note: Due to the use of the old conio.h library, this program was developed to work on windows machines.
+I've added a Mac & Linux version which should work in an almost identical way.
+For the best experience, please choose the right version according to your OS.

 How To Play: